 I tried Sunwarrior clean protein powder in Natural and Vanilla flavours.
 It tastes OK mixed with water, a bit chalky to my personal taste.
 Not horrible like hemp or brown rice protein but just not my favourite.
 However, in baked goods it tastes much better, no aftertaste.
-So, if you are looking for a protein powder to make pancakes, muffins and smoothies with Sunwarrior is great!
+So, if you are looking for a protein powder to make cottage cheese protein pancakes and banana oat protein muffins with, Sunwarrior is great!

 Cons: A Bit of Aftertaste, Not Organic.

 Last time, I bought about 6 jugs of Plant Fusion on Amazon.
 Mostly because it was cheaper than VEGA and Orgain didn’t offer vanilla flavour back then which I prefer.
 It tastes OK mixed with water, not as chalky as Sunwarrior but has a different texture to it.
 I think it doesn’t dissolve as good as Vega or Orgain.
 Same with baked goods – a bit of aftertaste but if other powders are not within your budget, Plant Fusion is a very good option.
 Can’t beat that price.

 Pros: Taste, Somewhat Organic, Non-GMO, Gluten Free, Dairy Free, Soy Free, Sustainable, Made in the USA with many Canadian ingredients.

 Cons: A bit pricey at the store => $60 – $65 but more affordable on Amazon => $45/29 oz.